 Behind the player worshipped by legions of fans is a man even more respected for his personal commitments.
 Some may recall the 8th of October 2005, when war-torn Côte-d’Ivoire qualified for its first World Cup in the country’s history.
 Didier Drogba spoke out on live television, exhorting everyone to ‘cohabitate and play together for a shared goal.
 A country with so much wealth cannot succumb to war.’

 Determined to express his deepest convictions, he created his own non-profit in 2007.
 This foundation has the mission of undertaking ‘sustainable action, something that does not die.’
 Based on this principle, its actions have diversified, but always in the background is the importance of contributing to greater peace in his own country and on the African continent.
 Among its initiatives are the construction of a paediatric outpatient centre in Abidjan, the building of a school in partnership with Nestlé in Gagnoa, the creation of an original medial vehicle ‘The Heart Mobile’ dedicated to identifying cardiovascular illnesses in Côte-d’Ivoire, support for sustainable agriculture and more.
 ‘Thanks to my career, I had the opportunity to travel almost everywhere in Africa.
 What struck me most was the lack of access to health services and education.’
 At the Foundation, our goal is to give populations the means to become autonomous, which is a crucial aspect for development in a community.

 It is therefore no surprise to learn that Didier Drogba also serves as vice-president for the non-profit Peace and Sport.

-‘For more than a decade, I have been working to achieve peace and promote coexistence.
-This association is very much in my image, and fits with what I have achieved so far as a football player, as the political neutrality sport is appreciated by governments and States, which tend to be receptive.’
+‘For more than a decade, my aim was to achieve peace and promote coexistence.
+This association is very much in my image, and fits with what I achieved as a football player, as the political the political neutrality of sport is appreciated by governments and States, which tend to be receptive.’